 In some instances, Celestite may fluoresce under ultraviolet light.

-Celestine is a mineral and the principal source of strontium sulfate (SrSO4), a radioactive element.
+Celestine is a mineral and principal strontium sulfate (SrSO4), a radioactive element.

-The International Gems Society (IGS) states Celestite is safe, however, Celestite should not for use in gem elixirs, gem waters, massage oils, or other consumable products.
+The International Gems Society (IGS) states that Celestite is safe; however, Celestite should not be used in gem elixirs, gem waters, massage oils, or other consumable products.